f4hbg/ezChromato/README.md

 Computer is simply connected trough the Arduino USB cable (schematics are in the ./ezChromato/docs folder, SPI wiring is detailled in the ezchromato.ino file)

-In order to have minimal automation or for autosampler use, the chromatograph need to be also connected via the READY and START NC/NO connectors, but if you don't have those it's not a problem, just put a permanent cable beetwen pin D4 and GND, and the arduino will send measures in continuous mode
+In order to have minimum automation and for autosampler use, the arduino must also be connected via the READY and START NC/NO connectors of your chromatograph, but if you don't have them, it's not a problem, just put a permanent cable between pin D4 and GND, and the arduino will send measurements in continuous mode

 ## bash script